iamarbabkhan/aws_notes/aws_services.md

 Amazon CloudWatch is a monitoring and management service. it collect and track metrics, collect and monitor log files, and set alarms.

 ### Aws Lambda
-its a aws selverless compute platform.
+its a aws selverless compute service without managing severs.